 Nuts are an incredibly healthy all-natural snack which are rich in omega-3 fatty acids, vitamin E, unsaturated fat (heart-healthy fat), L-arginine (which improves the strength and elasticity of artery walls), plant sterols (which helps lower cholesterol and is often used as a health additive) and fibre.
 Not only are they nutritionally dense, but they also harbour slow burning energy which staves off hunger pangs and can actually aid in weight loss, despite their high calorie content.

 As long as you don’t over-do it, you’ll be changing your diet for the better and improving your overall health by incorporating more of them into your diet.
-It really is quite ridiculous how beneficial nuts are, so we hope to encourage you with these sneaky-them-in ideas that cover every meal time.
+It really is quite ridiculous how beneficial nuts are, so we hope to encourage you with these sneak-them-in ideas that cover every meal time.

 1) Make your own almond milk